Designers in New York keeping it simple with black and white

 Spain's Delpozo, one of the more highly anticipated shows of the week-long extravaganza, used black and white in a striped, boxy top over a full-bodied black skirt, in a casual checkered top and in florals.

-Delpozo also mixed black with sand and with ecru, similar pairings of colourless hues.
+Delpozo also mixed black with sand and with ecru, similar pairings of colorless hues.
 Accents were a delicate lavender, angelic florals and a bold black-and-yellow sunflower print.

-Designer Sofia Sizzi drew from her native Florence, Italy for her Giulietta collection - also heavy on black and white.

-Ahead of the show, she said she was influenced by the stark blacks and whites of the city's churches and piazzas.

 The black and white trend was bolder at Alexandre Herchcovitch, whose use ranged from polite pinstripes to brazen zebra prints.